-To make matters worse, one is likely to meet groups of cyclists along this road.
+To make matters even worse, one is likely to meet groups of cyclists along this road.
 Internet fame turned this road into a destination for extreme sports enthusiasts, especially downhill bikers.
 Several tour operators organize such trips.
 Prices range roughly between $50-$100.
 At least 13 riders have died in various accidents in last the 10 years.
 Besides safety, travelers should also keep in mind that the downhill ride offers a change in temps from freezing to sweltering, thus, they should dress accordingly.

 Such conditions made several precautions necessary.
 Special rules apply at Yungas road.
 While the rest of Bolivia drives on the right side, here vehicles drive on the left.
 A driver on the left has a better view of the edge of the road.
 Furthermore, descending vehicles never have the right of way and must move to the outer edge of the road.
 This forces fast vehicles to stop so that passing can be negotiated safely.

 The government of Bolivia is trying to improve safety on its roads, but construction in such extreme terrain is costly and slow.
-The northernmost section of the original road has been replaced by an alternative route with modern and much safer two lane motorway.
+The northernmost section of the original road has been replaced by an alternative route with a modern and much safer two-lane motorway.